 Action: Minimize land use impacts of potential land use changes by the installation of BMP’s.

+Action: Work with state, federal, and non-profit agencies/organizations on acquisition of strategic parcels.

 Objective C: Protect and identify areas of threatened or endangered species